ucan-wg/spec/README.md

 Note that if an instance cannot dereference a CID at runtime, the UCAN MUST fail validation.
 This is consistent with the [constructive semantics] of UCAN.

-## Content Identifiers

-A UCAN token SHOULD be referenced as a [base32][multibase] [CIDv1].
-[SHA2-256] is the RECOMMENDED hash algorithm.
-The [DAG-CBOR] codec MUST be supported, and [DAG-JSON] support is RECOMMENDED.

-The resolution of these addresses is left to the implementation and end-user, and MAY (non-exclusively) include the following: local store, a distributed hash table (DHT), gossip network, or RESTful service.

 # Canonicalization

 ## Cryptosuite